{junha.lee, dmsgk724, p0125ch, dahyun.kang, mscho}@postech.ac.kr

 @article{lee2025affogato,

-title={Affogato: Learning Open-Vocabulary Affordance Grounding with Automated Data Generation at Scale},
+title={Affogato: Open-Vocabulary Affordance Grounding with Automated Data Generation at Scale},

 author={Lee, Junha and Park, Eunha and Park, Chunghyun and Kang, Dahyun and Cho, Minsu},